GenesisEducationKyiv/software-engineering-school-5-0-DzOlha/README.md

    WEATHER_API_KEY=weather_api_key_is_here
    ```

-3. **Run the application in production-like mode** (no bind mounts for real-time code updates):
+3. **Run the application in production-like mode** (no bind mounts for real-time code updates, so working faster):
    ```bash
    cd infra/prod
    docker compose up --build
    ```

-4. Open your browser and go to: [http://localhost:8088](http://localhost:8088)
+4. Open your browser and go to: [http://localhost](http://localhost)

 5. You will se the following page:
 ---